sahrushi/ELECTRICITY-BILL-GENERATOR/README.md

 ![image](https://user-images.githubusercontent.com/76596566/123521524-c87d5580-d6d4-11eb-8550-3f20c2a2d4b9.png)

-The electricity bill of each individual can be entered here , which further can be opened and seen through webdsite by the customers.
+The electricity bill of each individual can be entered here , which further can be opened and seen through webdsite by the customer.